-It took author George Saunders seven years to write his latest collection of stories, “Tenth of December.”
-But for many fans, (including the New York Times Magazine which called his new story collection “the best book you’ll read this year” — and it’s only February!), the wait has been worth it.
+It took author George Saunders seven years to write his collection of stories, “Tenth of December.”
+But for many fans, (including the New York Times Magazine which called his new story collection “the best book you’ll read this year”), the wait was been worth it.

-I managed to catch up with Saunders in the KUOW Green Room before his interview with Ross Reynolds and decided to ask him about five amazing books that he thinks everybody should read.
+Saunders visited the KUOW studios and gave us five amazing books that he thinks everybody should read.